 - Season with sea salt and pepper and set aside.

 - Use a paper towel to wipe coconut oil on grill.
 Turn heat to 400 degrees.

 - Cook meat to liking, place a slice of cheese on the burger the last minute of cooking.
 (5 minutes, flipping halfway through for medium)

 - Remove from grill.

-- Spread bun with aioli, place burger on bun, top with arugula, bacon, avocado slices, and egg.
+- Spread bun with aioli, place burger on bun, add suggested toppings above.
 Last , add the top bun spread with aioli!

 MAY I PLEASE ASK A FAVOR?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!